Manufacturing with the environment in mind

 Broadway is proud to offer innovative ideas and solutions to our customer base.
 We strive to be leaders in the field of masterbatch by offering not only pigmented and special effect solutions but also by exploring new ideas, technologies, and additives to enhance our product portfolio.

 Over the past quarter of a century we’ve invested heavily in our R&D capabilities, no more so than in 2021.
-The construction of a new colour and R&D laboratory enables a greater level of innovation – facilitating the development of new ideas, colourants and additive masterbatches.
-Investments in new analytical equipment ensure our quality control processes maintain the highest standards.
+The construction of a new R&D and colouring laboratory enables a greater level of innovation – facilitating the development of new ideas, colourants and additive masterbatches.
+This investment allows us to bring new products to the marketplace in a much shorter timeframe.
+New analytical equipment ensures our quality control processes maintain the highest standards.
 This aids compliance, reproducibility, and will assist our customer base in their product development.
-This investment will enable us to bring new products to the marketplace in a much shorter timeframe.

-Our commitment to investing in R&D extends to our workforce, with additional personnel and training.
-Our technical staff are experts in their respective fields, our team have PhDs in various scientific disciplines.
+Our commitment to investing in R&D extends to our workforce.
+Our laboratory team – lead by Dr. Stephen Rayner, are experts in their respective fields.
 Our colourists have vast experience in colouring plastics – coupled with the use of specialist tools and software, this allows us to accurately colour match in a wide variety of polymers and highly colour critical applications.
 Additional lab space has increased our colour matching capacity, meaning we can complete an ever-increasing volume of matches whilst maintaining short lead times.
-Our growing team of QC technicians are integral to our process, along with our dedicated Regulatory Compliance Division who oversee every aspect of our raw materials and finished goods.
-They’ll ensure our products are compliant with each customer’s specific requirements and they play an increasingly vital role in navigating UK Reach regulations.
+Our team of QC technicians are integral to our process, along with our dedicated regulatory compliance division who oversee every aspect of our raw materials and finished goods.
+They’ll ensure our products are compliant with customer specified regulatory standards.
+They play an increasingly vital role in navigating UK Reach regulations.
 Such investments are helping us realise our aim of being a trusted partner in our customers’ product development.

 If you need a niche masterbatch, compound or roto powder then please let us know.
 Our market-orientated approach means we always like to hear about the latest requirements.
 If your project presents an opportunity, then Broadway’s technicians can perform development work to create suitable materials to support you.
 Email: email@example.com.